 A friend told me, "I don't really understand blogs.
 I don't get why people write them."
 He had more to say about why blogs don't really make sense to him, too, and I listened rather than trying to explain my own take on the topic.
 First, he wasn't really asking for my opinion; he was just telling me his thoughts.
 Also, the reasons people blog are so varied that it would be useless to attempt to take that on in casual conversation.
 Mostly, though, I listened because his confusion mirrors that of many.
-It also reminded me of my increasing awareness that my own blog lacks clarity.
+Our talk was similar to many I've had with clients.

 I work with people who want attractive websites that are easy for them to update themselves.
 People often hire me because I only work with the Squarespace platform.
 Others have never heard of Squarespace but are thrilled to use it when they learn how easy it is to make simple changes on their own.
 These clients come to the idea of blogging with approaches as varied as "What is a blog?" and "I don't have anything to say," or "I don't want to keep an online diary" to "I'm really excited to finally try my hand at blogging."

 Once I learn where they stand on having a blog - whether they call it "updates," a "journal" or "announcements," the inevitable next challenge emerges.
 They tell me: "I don't know how to blog."
 Squarespace (and other blogging platforms) makes it a piece of cake to add a blog to your site.
 "Learning how to blog" merely requires the commitment to put forth the effort to do so.
 I think we'll explore that question in a future blog post.

 For now, let's return to the "why should I blog" question: